Patch Theatre Company: History

 Patch Theatre Company was founded in 1972 by Morna Jones, a performer and television producer who had worked extensively with children during her career.
 Morna and her husband Neil Jones established Little Patch Theatre in an old farmhouse in High Street, Brighton and its theatrical mainstay was puppetry.
 The theatre grew and its name changed first to New Patch Theatre, then The Patch Theatre Centre, and finally to Patch Theatre Company.
 It is commonly known as just Patch.

 Following Jones' death in 1982, Christine Anketell was appointed to lead the company, and its profile grew.
 Under her direction, Patch's repertoire diversified and its audience base was extended.
 For the first time the company toured extensively throughout South Australia and Victoria.
-The company also undertook its first international tour, performing in Japan as part of the Okinawa Festival.
+The company also undertook its first international tour, performing in Japan as part of the Okayama Festival.
 During her seven years as artistic director, Anketell developed a relationship with the Adelaide Festival Centre Trust, which saw the realisation of large-scale adaptations of children's literature as well as developing its extensive non-metropolitan tours to schools and community centres.
 Highlights included Wilfred Gordon McDonald Partridge which had seasons at Expo 88 in Brisbane and the Malthouse in Melbourne, The Secret Garden which headlined the Canberra Festival and Gillian Rubinstein's Space Demons.

 Dave Brown joined the company in 1992 and continued to foster the Adelaide Festival Centre relationship.
 In all, he led the company for around 20 years.
 In a co-production with the Festival Centre, Brown staged Victor Kelleher's The Red King in the Space Theatre in August 1993.